 Is Yaniv an Israelian game?

-No. Yaniv is a Nepalese game, but since it was spread worldwide by Israeli backpackers, it’s best-renowned under its Israelian as well.
+No. Yaniv is a Nepalese game, but since it was spread worldwide by Israeli backpackers, it’s best-renowned under its Israelian name as well.

 Other Similar Games to Yaniv (Our Guides)